-The Dragon Age franchise began life as the Computer Role Playing Game (CRPG) Dragon Age: Origins in 2009 on PC, eight years after the last release of its spiritual predecessor, Baldur's Gate ( Baldur's Gate II: Throne of Bhaal).
-Following the success of Xbox 360 and PlayStation 3 ports, its sequel, Dragon Age II is a lot more action-oriented, releasing commercially in March of 2011.
-It is one of Developer BioWare's two main current-generation franchises a long side Mass Effect.
-To fully realise the franchise as a brand, BioWare has continued to expand Dragon Age outside of the main gaming series through various multimedia outlets.
+The Dragon Age franchise began life as the Computer Role Playing Game (CRPG) Dragon Age: Origins in 2009 on PC, PlayStation 3, and Xbox 360, eight years after the last release of its spiritual predecessor, Baldur's Gate (Baldur's Gate II: Throne of Bhaal).

-In this world of swords and sorcery, players can expect to swing medieval weapons, cast magic spells, make tough moral choices and influence an entire world during the various adventures in the continent of Thedas and specifically the country of Ferelden.
+In this world of swords and sorcery, players can expect to swing medieval weapons, cast magic spells, make tough moral choices and influence an entire world during the various adventures on the continent of Thedas.

 Series Chronological Order